 - Bake the enchiladas until bubbly.
 350 degrees for 20 – 30 minutes.

-Cochinita Pibil Pork Enchiladas … they’re whats for dinner
+Cochinita Pibil Recipe for Pork Enchiladas … they’re whats for dinner